-- 2. the top of the basement floor; - 3. the top of the garage floor, if the garage is the lowest level of the structure; - 4. the top of the first floor of a structure elevated on pilings or pillars; - 5. the top of the first floor of a structure constructed with a crawl space, provided that the lowest point of the interior grade is at or above the BFE and construction meets requirements of 6. a.; or - 6. the top of the floor level of any enclosure, other than a basement, below an elevated structure where the walls of the enclosure provide any resistance to the flow of flood waters unless: - a. the walls are designed to automatically equalize the hydrostatic flood forces on the walls by allowing for the entry and exit of flood waters, by providing a minimum of two openings (in addition to doorways and windows) having a total net area of one (1) square inch for every square foot of enclosed area subject to flooding.
-The bottom of all such openings shall be no higher than - b. such enclosed space shall be usable solely for the parking of vehicles and into such parking space, but is not used for the parking of or storage of motor vehicles.
+- 1. the top of the lowest level of the structure; - 2. the top of the basement floor; - 3. the top of the garage floor, if the garage is the lowest level of the structure; - 4. the top of the first floor of a structure elevated on pilings or pillars; - 5. the top of the first floor of a structure constructed with a crawl space, provided that the lowest point of the interior grade is at or above the BFE and construction meets requirements of 6. a.; or - 6. the top of the floor level of any enclosure, other than a basement, below an elevated structure where the walls of the enclosure provide any resistance to the flow of flood waters unless: - a. the walls are designed to automatically equalize the hydrostatic flood forces on the walls by allowing for the entry and exit of flood waters, by providing a minimum of two openings (in addition to doorways and windows) having a total net area of one (1) square inch for every square foot of enclosed area subject to flooding.
+The bottom of all such openings shall be no higher than one (1) foot above grade; and, b. such enclosed space shall be usable solely for the parking of vehicles and into such parking space, but is not used for the parking of or storage of motor vehicles.